VCityTeam/UD-Viz/README.md

 * Multiple windows (document browser, guided tour, temporal, minimap, help, about)
 * Each window can be open / closed by clicking on its button
 * The display is weakly responsive : best used with 16/9 or 16/10 resolution, and width between 1400px and 1900px.
-Using browser zoom (ctrl + / ctrl -) can help.
+Using browser zoom (ctrl + / ctrl -) can help adjusting static elements (text and button size).